frconor-ebook/meditations/_posts/2025-02-25-spirit-of-service.md

-Thank you for the place that you\'ve placed me in this family, in this marriage, in this job, with these duties, with these responsibilities, with these challenges or difficulties, worries or anxieties, with these health limitations.
+Thank you for the place that you\'ve placed me in this family, in this marriage, in this job, with these duties, with these responsibilities, with these challenges or difficulties, or worries or anxieties, with these health limitations.

 This is where and how you want me to give you glory.
 That\'s why wherever we are, whatever we\'re doing, we can be peaceful and happy, because this is where Our Lord wants me to serve.

 That\'s a very good question then to ask ourselves: What can I contribute?
 How can I serve in this home, on this day, at this meal, at this get-together, at this meeting, in this conversation with my friend, in this family situation?
 How can I serve to uplift the people around me?

 In the parable of the vine and the branches (John 15:1-8), Our Lord emphasizes the paramount importance of divine grace---of how He will never withhold His assistance.
-"Christ, sent by the Father, is the source of the Church\'s whole apostolate."
+"Christ, sent by the Father, is the source of the Church\'s whole apostolate" (Vatican II, *Apostolicam actuositatem*, Point 4).

-That\'s why we have to be very united to Our Lord in the Blessed Sacrament, and of the Cross, and in Bethlehem.
+That\'s why we have to be very united to Our Lord in the Blessed Sacrament, and on the Cross, and in Bethlehem.

-The Second Vatican Council continues, "The fruitfulness of the apostolate of lay people depends on the faithfulness of the Church.
-It depends on their living union with Christ"---united to the vine---"in keeping with the Lord's words in John 15:5, 'He who abides in me, and I in him, he it is that bears much fruit, for apart from me you can do nothing'" (Vatican II, *Apostolicam actuositatem*, cf. Point 4).
+The Second Vatican Council continues, "The fruitfulness of the apostolate of lay people depends on their living union with Christ"---united to the vine---"in keeping with the Lord's words, 'He who abides in me, and I in him, he it is that bears much fruit, for apart from me you can do nothing' (John 15:5)" (*ibid*).

-St. Thérèse of Lisieux was named one of the patronesses of the missionaries, and yet she never left her convent.
+St. Thérèse of Lisieux was named one of the patronesses of the missions, and yet she never left her convent.
 But from her unity to the vine, she was pushing the apostolic and missionary goals of the Church all over the world.

 It\'s a message to us that wherever we are, whatever we\'re doing, we can be enormously useful and effective.
-We may be "useless servants" but God makes us useful.
+We may be "useless servants," but God makes us useful.

 St. Paul says, "God is at work in you, both to will and to work for his good pleasure" (Phil.
 2:13).
 God\'s grace is indispensable if we are "to